ave2me/ave2me/README.md

 # Egor | Python Developer | Research Engineer | Musician 🧪

-> ⚡️ I'm open to new work opportunities.
-Contact me on [LinkedIn](https://www.linkedin.com/in/emolodik/).
+- 🔍 I'm currently working in [Marketgurad](https://marketguard.io) - The plug-and-play AML and KYC solution provider

-- 🔭 I’m currently working on [Chainbench](https://github.com/chainstacklabs/chainbench) - A tool for blockchain infrastructure benchmarking
+- 🔭 I’ve worked on [Chainbench](https://github.com/chainstacklabs/chainbench) - A tool for blockchain infrastructure benchmarking
-- 📫 Reach me on [Telegram](https://t.me/emolodik) or via an [email](mailto:ave2me.work@gmail.com).
+- 📫 Reach me on [Telegram](https://t.me/emolodik), [LinkedIn](https://www.linkedin.com/in/emolodik/) or via an [email](mailto:ave2me.work@gmail.com).

 <!--
 **ave2me/ave2me** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.